Skip to main content

 Usually the higher the kWh of your EV, the faster it can take in charge from a high-speed charger.
 Bear in mind that the outputs available on each charger indicate the maximum charge available, rather than a guarantee, for the reasons we go into in this useful article.

-So, let’s take a look at the three bp pulse charger types you can choose from.
+So, let’s take a look at the two bp pulse charger types you can choose from.

 1. Tritium chargers